matrix-org/matrix-spec-proposals/proposals/4147-including-device-keys-with-olm-encrypted-events.md

 ## Potential issues

-Adding this property will increase the size of the event.
-We found it increased the length of a typical `m.room_key` message from about 1400 to 2400 bytes (a 70% increase).
+Adding this property will increase the size of the to-device message.
+We found it increased the length of a typical encrypted `m.room_key` message from about 1400 to 2400 bytes (a 70% increase).
 This will require increased storage on the recipient homeserver, and increase bandwidth for both senders and recipients.
 See [Alternatives](#alternatives) for discussion of mitigation strategies.